Walsingham Priory is best known for three things;

 Once out of the dell, walk by the very pretty River Stiffkey, on past the main private house to your right (the Abbey) and head towards the large village church in front of you.
 Once at the church you can take a very short (and I mean short!) circular walk over the river and back towards the priory ruin by the wildflower meadow.

 It’s a real pleasure to walk here, in the peace and quiet of the ruins.
 It’s a very serene place, and you get a feeling of complete relaxation, whether it’s to do with being in the grounds of a religious building or whether it’s just the beautiful surroundings, I know not!
-But I urge you to come and take some time out of your busy schedule and enjoy this peaceful place whilst its open (Nov-Jan and weekdays in March).
+But I urge you to come and take some time out of your busy schedule and enjoy this peaceful place whilst it's open (Nov-Jan and weekdays in March).
+You can visit the Walsingham Priory website here for more details of their opening hours as it is fairly restricted so make sure you check before going.